+The goal of hep C treatment is to cure the virus, which can be done by using a combination of drugs.
 Having HIV does not affect a person’s chances of becoming cured.
 The length of treatment, which ranges from eight to 24 weeks, depends on the person’s HCV genotype (genetic structure of the virus), whether or not they have been treated before, whether they have liver cirrhosis, and the level of virus in the body (known as viral load).

 Successful HCV treatment is defined as an undetectable hep C viral load 12 weeks after completing treatment.
 This is called a sustained virologic response, or SVR.
 It is also abbreviated as “SVR12,” based on the weeks that have passed since treatment.
 People who achieve an SVR12 are generally considered cured.

-The American Association for the Study of Liver Diseases (AASLD) says that people with hepatitis C who are coinfected with HIV should be prioritized for HCV treatment.
+Research has suggested that people who are living with both HIV and hep C (this is called being coinfected) tend to experience faster progression of hepatitis C-related complications than those who only have hep C. The American Association for the Study of Liver Diseases (AASLD) says that people with hepatitis C who are coinfected with HIV should be prioritized for HCV treatment.

 Some of the hepatitis C drugs have been shown to interact negatively with HIV antiretrovirals.
 This is called a drug-drug interaction.
 So it’s important for you, your physician and your pharmacist to consider what HIV regimen you are taking, to make sure it is safe with the hep C medications you are going to take and to make any necessary adjustments.
 Luckily, with the number of HCV therapies available today, the opportunities for safe and effective treatment when someone is being treated for HIV are quite broad.